rgcv/libcgal-julia/README.md

 co., via the distribution's package manager; on macOS, maybe homebrew, although I'm not sure.

-Afterwards, it is a mostly typical run-of-the-mill CMake build (remove `--target install` if you do not wish to install it in your system):
+Afterwards, it is a mostly typical run-of-the-mill CMake build:

 ```
-mkdir build && cd build
-cmake -DJlCxx_DIR=<path/to/libcxxwrap-julia> ..
+cmake -B build -DJlCxx_DIR=<path/to/libcxxwrap-julia>
-cmake --build . --target install
+cmake --build build
 ```

 We can see above that `JlCxx_DIR` is specified.
-However, if it's reachable by CMake, you won't need it.
+However, if it's reachable by CMake, you won't need it (i.e., libcxxwrap-julia is installed in your system in a standard path).

 # TODO